Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Approach

 \section{Approach}

-This section outlines our personalization toolkit, coined as \textit{PeKit}, for enabling any LVLM to perform personalized object detection and answer generation.
-We employ a three-stage pipeline: \textbf{View Extraction} to extract robust object-level features from reference images and store them in a memory module, \textbf{Personalized Objects Retrieval} to identify objects in the query image, and \textbf{Personalized Answer Generation} via visual prompting.
+This section outlines our personalization toolkit, coined as \textit{PeKit}, for enabling any LVLM to perform personalized detection and answer generation.
+We employ a three-stage pipeline: \textbf{View Extraction} to extract robust object-level features from reference images and store them in a memory module, \textbf{Personalized Objects Retrieval} to identify objects in the query image, and \textbf{Personalized Answer Generation} using visual prompting to generate user tailored and contextualized responses.
 We refer to Fig.~\ref{fig:teaser} for an illustration of our approach.